YeyintThway13/Weather_app/README.md

 # Weather_app
-This is weather app using nodejs and view engine.
+This is repo to find current weather condition like temperature for the city you find  using node js and handle bar view engine.

+## Technologies used in this project
+- Nodejs
+- Handle Bars